Skip to content

 A safe empirical rule of thumb (used in Santos Pires et al.6) is to have \(M\!\gtrsim\!8\,\delta\varepsilon\,\hbar^{-1}t_{\text{max}}\!\!\), where \(t\!<\!t_{\text{max}}\) is the length of the time-interval intended for the evolution.

-For some target functions, the output of KITE will be a function of energy (e.g., the DoS) with maybe additional spacial coordinates (as it happens with the LDoS or the ARPES response).
-In contrast, most response functions are not properties of the Fermi level (the zero-temperature longitudinal conductivity is the only exception here) and therefore require that the raw output of KITE is numerically integrated in energy (typically weighted by the Fermi-Dirac distribution at a given finite temperature).
-This step is always done at the post-processing level by KITE-tools.
+For some target functions, the output of KITEx will span energy and spatial coordinates (as is the case with the LDoS or the spectral function).
+Note that some response functions (such as the transverse conductivity) will reflect the properties of both the Fermi surface and the Fermi sea of occupied states, and therefore require the raw output of KITE to be numerically integrated over energy.
+This integration procedure is always done at the post-processing level by KITE-tools.

 Post-Processing Integration